 From Los Cabos Airport it's a 30m drive south to reach the main hub for diving in Cabo San Lucas.
 Alternatively, driving to Cabo San Lucas from the southern border of the US takes about a day using Highway 1 and Highway 19.

 Once in Cabo, the best way to get around is walking.
-If you have lots of dive equipment, taxis and bus services are plentiful.
+If you have lots of dive equipment, taxis, Uber, and bus services are plentiful.
 On non-diving days take a boat taxi from the marina to see the iconic Land's End arch and spot sea lions en route.